con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 With journeys fruitful, travelling everywhere,[^48-1]
 As swift as thought in all *tathāgata*s,
-A victor, triumphant, slayer of foes,
+A victor, slayer of foes, triumphant lord,
 A universal king, with forces great,[^48-2] (48)

 [^48-1]: Based on Vimalamitra's commentary, which contains an alternatively reading of the text found only in certain witnesses of the Tibetan translation (*kun tu 'gro ba'i don yod stobs*), we may translate the first quarter as, 'he who has strength that is fruitful for all beings'.